 HOW YOU CAN HELP

-It costs just $50 to send a child to school for a year.
+In some regions it can cost as little as $50 to send a child to school for a year.
 With your help, we can give more children the chance of a brighter future.

 STORIES FROM OUR WORK

 AMINATA, THE YOUNG WOMAN WHO IS REBUILDING HER LIFE